 How do I take it?

-Prescribing information states that Ibrance is taken once daily with meals.
+Prescribing information states that Ibrance is taken once daily.

 Ibrance comes in capsule form.

-The FDA-approved label for Ibrance lists common side effects including decrease in the number of white blood cells, fatigue, weakness, anemia, nausea, cold-like symptoms, hair loss, vomiting, diarrhea, numbness or tingling in extremities, loss of appetite, mouth sores, and nosebleeds.
+The FDA-approved label for Ibrance lists common side effects including low blood cell counts, infections, fatigue, nausea, stomach flu, hair loss, diarrhea, rash, vomiting, decreased appetite, weakness, and fever.

 Rare but serious side effects listed for Ibrance include severe infections and pulmonary embolisms (blood clots in the lungs).